We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 叩頭 is the term that seems to be known worldwide as kowtow.

 In Japanese and Chinese, it simply means a deep bow, especially one so low that one's head touches the ground in submission.
-However, in western culture, it has sometimes come to mean "giving in" or "surrendering to someone else's will".
-Sometimes even said of a person who stoops to flattery at the expense of their own dignity.
+However, in western culture, it has sometimes come to mean “giving in” or “surrendering to someone else's will.”
+Sometimes even said of a person who stoops to flattery at the expense of their dignity.

 江 means large river in Chinese, Japanese Kanji, and old Korean Hanja.
 This generally refers to a river big enough that it's navigable by cargo boats, passenger boats, or small ships.